 - Refresh the Source’s page to view the latest status of the subscription in the SNS Subscription section by clicking Cancel then Edit on the Source in the Collection tab.

 - Verify you have enabled sending Notifications from your S3 bucket to the appropriate SNS topic.
-This is done in Set up SNS in AWS last step.
+This is done in step 10.E.

 Steps to troubleshoot: